Izan-Sola/Lily/HOW_TO_USE.md

 #### Neoforge way:

-* The server or world is gonna need to use this mod: https://github.com/Izan-Sola/Lily-Minecraft
+* The server or world is gonna need to use this mod: https://github.com/Izan-Sola/Lily-Minecraft.
+Note that to use projectkorra in a modded server, you need Arclight.
 * You are also gonna need to download the [SiliconeDolls](https://www.curseforge.com/minecraft/mc-mods/siliconedolls) mod as a dependency.

 * If the server does not run in the same local network, you are gonna need to register your own [DuckDNS](duckdns.org) (or any other) sub-domain and edit the config file `lilybridge-common.toml` generated in the config folder of the server: